Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition January 2023
 * The project participated in `Google Challenge Solution Global Contest March 2023`
-* The project was submitted to `International Japan-African Conference on Electronics, Communication and Computations IEEE` October 2023.
+* The project has been published on IEEE Xplore: https://ieeexplore.ieee.org/document/10479630.